ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ```

 ### Why kmean doesn't give global solution:
-- The assignment of points to its corresponding cluster is the biggest part of what k-means is doing.
-(Once the assignment is made, the centroids are easily computed and there's nothing left to do.)
-That assignment is discrete: it's not something that can be differentiated at all.
+- The assignment of points to its corresponding cluster is discrete, which is non-differentiable.
-- Moreover, it's `combinatorially complex`: there are `O(n^k)` ways to assign `n` points to `k` clusters.
-Indeed, it's completely unnecessary to use gradient descent to find the centroid
+- It's `combinatorially complex`.
+It means that there are `O(n^k)` ways to assign `n` points to `k` clusters.
-- So in essence, there is a global solution, but it requires you to iterate over all possible clusterings.
-You could iterate over all solutions and maximize the objective function, but the number of iterations is exponential in the size of your data
+- There is a global solution, but very expensive to compute (order: exponential of the size of data).
+For large dataset, it is practically impossible.
-- Even with `thirty points and two clusters`, there are about a `billion such possible assignments`, this is unfeasible to calculate.
+- Exp: For `thirty points and two clusters`, there are `billion such possible assignments`.

 ---
 ## LDA: